-The number of Excess Dividend Shares and Excess Conversion/Redemption Shares required to be issued in lieu of cash payments is based on a formula tied to the future market price of our common stock (generally such formula values our common stock as the lower of the then-current conversion price and 90% of the arithmetic average of the fifteen (15) lowest volume-weighted average prices during the twenty (20) consecutive trading day period ending two (2) trading days immediately prior to the applicable date of determination; the current conversion price is \$15.83).
-Because the future price of our common stock is not known, we cannot say how many shares of our common stock would be issued in the event we elected to issue Excess Dividends Shares and/or Excess Conversion/Redemption Shares in lieu of cash.
 Under the terms of the sale and purchase, the holders of Series C Preferred Stock are limited in their ability to manipulate the market price of our common stock during the measurement periods used in the above formula as such formula is applied to mandatory redemption dates (which dates coincide with periodic dividend payment dates).
 Specifically, during the market price measurement period described in such formula, holders of Series C Preferred Stock may not sell shares of our common stock at a price below the applicable conversion price in excess of (1) the number of shares that would be required to satisfy the required redemption obligation measured at the beginning of such period and (2) 15% of the aggregate trading volume of our common stock for any trading day during such period.
-Furthermore, during such market price measurement period, holders of Series C Preferred Shares may not hold a "net short position" in our common stock, meaning an excess of executed short sales over long positions held.
+Furthermore, during such market price measurement period, holders of Series C Preferred Stock may not hold a "net short position" in our common stock, meaning an excess of executed short sales over long positions held.

-We are seeking shareholder approval to pay Excess Dividends Shares and Excess Conversion/Redemption Shares to holders of shares of Series C Preferred Stock.
-We believe that it is in the best interests of the Company and the shareholders to have the flexibility to pay the Excess Dividend Shares and the Excess Conversion/Redemption Shares in lieu of cash.
+We are seeking shareholder approval to pay Excess Shares to holders of shares of Series C Preferred Stock.
+We believe that it is in the best interests of the Company and the shareholders to have the flexibility to pay the Excess Shares in lieu of cash.
 Such flexibility would give us the ability to preserve cash, should the need to do so arise.